How Industrial Freeze Dryers Work: Process and System Guide

 Main Systems Inside an Industrial Freeze Dryer

 Industrial freeze dryers are not only vacuum chambers.
-In fact, the machine performance depends on how the refrigeration system, vacuum system, condenser, heating system, chamber and control system work together.
+In fact, machine performance depends on how the refrigeration system, vacuum system, condenser, heating system, drying chamber and control system work together.

 Refrigeration, Vacuum and Condenser